treeverse/lakeFS/design/open/output-committer-conclusions.md

 not actually exist.
 We should have specified these requirements as part of the design and communicated them with VE team.

+### Failed to test the project can increase Spark write performance on lakeFS

+As proposed, the main goal of the project was to increase write performance on lakeFS.
+However our plan did not include an early enough test for this, and in fact we did not measure it early enough.

+We did have some reasons for this:

+* We estimated system performance based on counting API calls.
+However the estimates of API latencies proved incorrect.
+* Whole system performance is hard to measure before the system is finished and wanted to advance to that stage.
+* We considered functional requirements (actually being able to implement a working OutputCommitter) at a higher risk than nonfunctional requirements (performance and compatibility).

+However these reasons are clearly wrong in retrospect.
+Requirements should have set clear performance requirements.

 ## Shared vision

 ### No expected performance of lakeFSFS